|NHL suspends Flyers prospect Downie 20 games for hit on Ottawa forward McAmmond|

 Campbell said Downie's hit met the four requirements for a stiff punishment on a blow to a player's head: the head was intentionally targeted; a player launched himself by leaving his feet to hit a player in the head area; the hit was delivered to an unsuspecting opponent; and the lateness of the hit.

 ``I think it's harsh.
 But is it fair?
-I don't know,'' Flyers general manager Paul Holmgren said. ``I do think Colin Campbell has a very difficult job and I respect him for the work he does.
+I don't know,'' Flyers general manager Paul Holmgren told The Associated Press. ``I do think Colin Campbell has a very difficult job and I respect him for the work he does.
 Having said that, we'll certainly live with it and do our best to get through it.''

 Holmgren said Downie was remorseful and understands the ramifications of his actions.